RensTillmann/super-forms/docs/autopopulate-fields.md

 If a user is logged in and has previously submitted a form which creates [contact entries](contact-entries), you could autopopulate a form with this [contact entry](contact-entries) data based on the last submitted data of this user.

-This is extremely usefull if you have users that need to submit the same form many times, while a lot of data might possibly be exactly the same.
+This is extremely useful if you have users that need to submit the same form many times, while a lot of data might possibly be exactly the same.

 ### Examples of autopopulation